-On 26 October 2018 CCF released a single male cheetah into Erindi Private Game Reserve.
-This cheetah, named Miers, was rescued by CCF this past May after he had been captured for reportedly killing livestock.
+This month, CCF released a single male cheetah into Erindi Private Game Reserve.
+The cheetah, named Miers, was rescued by CCF this past May after he had been captured for reportedly killing livestock.
 While CCF was told that the cheetah had been in captivity for only a short period of time, we believe that he had been kept for much longer as he was very habituated to people.
 After a couple months of rehabilitation at CCF headquarters, Miers was transported to Erindi in August with seven other cheetahs to begin preparation for release.

 Because Miers became very habituated to people and human activity, he was not a suitable candidate for release into an open system (like CCF’s property) where he could potentially come into conflict with livestock or people.
 Fortunately, CCF was currently working with Erindi on a plan to release seven cheetahs into the reserve and they were willing to take an eighth cheetah.
 Erindi is the perfect release site for Miers as the entire reserve is game fenced meaning that after release Miers would be contained within the reserve (because of the game fence) and therefore would not run the risk of coming into conflict with people or with livestock as Erindi is a reserve entirely dedicated to wildlife.